Amusement-Cafe/ayano/README.md

 `restart` - This restarts the Amusement Club instance

+`autorestart` - This starts the autorestart process for Amusement Club, restarting once weekly

 `ayrestart` - This restarts the Ayano instance

 `git pull` - This pulls the latest update of the current amusement branch